Upper Eyelid Surgery

 Will insurance cover upper eyelid surgery?

 Insurance does not cover eyelid surgery if you are choosing to have this procedure for rejuvenation purposes, as this surgery is considered cosmetic.
-However, if a droopy eyelid is affecting your vision, the insurance will usually cover a portion of the procedure as it is considered functional.

 Ready for a fresh approach to beauty?
 To schedule an appointment or learn more about our upper lid blepharoplasty at Fresh Face + Eye please call (973) 635-4000 or use the online form by clicking here.
 Virtual consultations are also available.